Symbiosis Institute of Business Management, Pune

-Symbiosis Institute of Business Management, Pune or SIBM Pune is constituent of Symbiosis International University.
+Symbiosis Institute of Business Management, Pune (SIBM Pune) is a higher-education institute in Pune, India, part of Symbiosis International University.
 Established in 1978, the institute offers master's degree programmes in management, innovation and entrepreneurship and a number of executive training programmes.
-SIBM Pune Admission is granted on the basis of candidates’ performance in SNAP.

 History

-SIBM Pune was established in 1978 by Dr. S B Mujumdar.
-Established under the patronage of S. B. Mujumdar, president and founding director, the Symbiosis Society is registered under the Societies Registration Act, 1860 and the Bombay Public Trust, Act, 1950.
-The first institutions belonging to the Symbiosis Society were established in 1971 and were affiliated with the University of Pune.
-Since mid 2014 Dr Ramakrishnan Raman is the Director of SIBM Pune.
+The Symbiosis Society is registered under the Societies Registration Act, 1860 and the Bombay Public Trust Act, 1950.
+The first institutions belonging to the Symbiosis Society were established in 1971 by S. B. Mujumdar, and were affiliated with the University of Pune.
+Mujumdar subsequently established SIBM Pune in 1978.

-Campus

 Originally located as part of the combined campus of Symbiosis institutes in Pune city, the institute shifted to a new residential campus at Lavale in Mulshi Taluka at the outskirts of Pune city in 2008.

+Since 2014, Dr Ramakrishnan Raman has been the director of SIBM Pune.